lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 After a job has successfully run, a dataset with the selected samples and a tag with the name `initial-tag` are created.
-From there you can easily download the filenames for further processing.
+From there you can easily export and download the filenames for further processing.

 .. code-block:: python
     :caption: Download the filenames for further processing